Yudhishthirsh/instagramDataScraper/README.md

 $env:PYTHONPATH = "Path of Directory;$env:PYTHONPATH"

-Path of Directory:Main Project Directory which includes all files such as login,requirement and parameter Change the backward slashes in the path to forward slashes from(\ to /)
+Path of Directory:Main Project Directory which includes all files such as login,requirement and parameter.

+Change the backward slashes in the path to forward slashes from(\ to /)

 To scrape data from hashtag you need a instagram login.
 Need to add your credentials in parameter.py file.
 Now Go to the scraperSkeleton(outer) directory using command in terminal mentined below